NethermindEth/Forta-Agents/Apeswap-Bots/New-Pair-Creation/README.md

   - Metadata contains the following fields:
     - `token-A address`: contract address of the first token of the created pair
     - `token-B address`: contract address of the second token of the created pair
+    - `pair address`: contract address of the created pair

 ## Test Data